-The importance of exports for United States (U.S.) and California agriculture is widely recognized.1 American agricultural producers currently export close to one quarter of the value of their annual output, well above the average ratio of exports to production for the economy as a whole.2 Agriculture developed a trade surplus for the United States of
+The importance of exports for United States (U.S.) and California agriculture is widely recognized.
+American agricultural producers cur-

 ^{} Mr. Heron is a member of the firm of Tuttle & Taylor specializing in agricultural and administrative law.
-He is a member of the Agricultural Policy Advisory Committee, cochaired by the Secretary of Agriculture and the U.S. Trade Representative, and a member of the U.S. Delegation at the GATT Ministerial Meetings at Puenta del Este, Brussels and Montreal.
+He is a member of the Agricultural Policy Advisory Committee, co-chaired by the Secretary of Agriculture and the U.S. Trade Representative, and a member of the U.S. Delegation at the GATT Ministerial Meetings at Puenta del Este.
+Brussels and Montreal.